Declarative Schema Migrations

 }

-The typical workflow for applying schema changes without manual review is to run atlas schema plan
+The typical workflow for applying schema changes without manual review is to run atlas schema plan to pre-plan

 the migration and use the review policy as a fall-back for schema transitions that were not pre-planned but are still safe